2E0PGS/nbarc/index.md

 ## Upcoming talks and events

-* Oct 27th Film Night Film of club events from 2018
+* Nov 3rd Prep for Christmas Meal (Yes, Christmas Already)
-* Nov 1st Q5 Published with new events calendar
+* Nov 10 th Assemble a Hot Spot with Ian, G4TAH
-* Nov 8th Prep for Christmas Meal (Yes, Christmas Already)
+* Nov 24 th Talk on The Bus The Digital Bus by Dennis M0IYQ

 ## Courses